 CIBIC has support for user-defined types, which are defined via the keyword "typedef".
 However, "typedef" is notoriously difficult to deal with due to the ambiguity caused by the language design.
 For example, in "int A", A is a variable of integer type, but in "A a", A is a user-defined type.
 The subtle semantic difference is caused by context.
 In former case, A is identified as a identifier token, while in latter case, identified as a type specifier.
 The meaning of a token should be made clear during lexical analysis which does not take in account of context.
 So the most direct and effective way to implement typedef is to hack the lexer and parser.
-CIBIC maintains a "typedef_stack" to denote current parsing status.
-When a parser has just read a type specifier, before it moves on, it invokes "def_enter(FORCE_ID)" to notify "typedef_stack" the subsequent string token must be an identifier instead of a type specifier.
-As for "typedef" statements, the parser will invoke "def_enter(IN_TYPEDEF)" to record the newly defined typename by adding an entry to a hash table.
-As for the lexer, when a string token is being read, it invokes "is_identifier" to make sure whether the string is an IDENTIFIER or a USER_TYPE.
+CIBIC maintains a "typedef\stack" to denote current parsing status.
+When a parser has just read a type specifier, before it moves on, it invokes "def\enter(FORCE\ID)" to notify "typedef\stack" the subsequent string token must be an identifier instead of a type specifier.
+As for "typedef" statements, the parser will invoke "def\enter(IN\TYPEDEF)" to record the newly defined typename by adding an entry to a hash table.
+In the lexer, when a string token is being read, it invokes "is\identifier" to make sure whether the string is an IDENTIFIER or a USER\TYPE.

-Listing 2 demonstrates a very subtle use of typedef, which can be parsed perfectly by CIBIC.
+Figure demonstrates a very subtle use of typedef, which can be parsed perfectly by CIBIC.

 '''

 / It's quite common to define a shorthand 'I' for 'struct I'. /

 typedef struct I I;

 / Declaration of a function with parameter 'a' of user-defined type 'I'. /

 int incomp(I a);

 / The definition of 'I' is postponed. /

 struct I {

 int i, j;

 };

-/ Function definition of previous declared one. /
+\slash Function definition of previous declared one. /

 int incomp(I a) {}

 / Define 'b' as an int type. /

 typedef int b;

 int main() {

 / Variable 'b' is of type 'b', an integer actually. /

-Ιi;
+Ii;

 b b;

 incomp(i);

 }

 '''

-Listing 2: typedef Example
+Listing 2: Typedef